Ceroxylon ceriferum (Andean Wax Palm): A comprehensive Growing Guide for Enthusiasts & Collectors.

 - Float Test: Place seeds in water; viable seeds sink while non-viable ones float.

 - Storage: Fresh seeds have the highest germination rates.
-If storage is necessary, keep seeds in slightly damp (not wet) sphagnum moss or perlite at 15°C (59°F) for up to 3-4 months.
-Longer storage significantly reduces viability.
+If storage is necessary, keep in slightly damp sphagnum moss at 15°C (59°F) for up to 3-4 months.

 Pre-germination Treatments

-- Scarification: Light scarification of the hard seed coat can improve water penetration and speed germination.
-This can be done by carefully filing or nicking the coat away from the embryo, or by using fine sandpaper.
+- Scarification: Light scarification of the hard seed coat can improve water penetration.
+Carefully file or nick the coat away from the embryo.

-- Soaking: Soaking seeds in room temperature water for 3-7 days, changing water daily, can help soften the seed coat and leach growth inhibitors.
-Some growers add a small amount of gibberellic acid (GA3) to the water to promote germination.
+- Soaking: Soak in room temperature water for 3-7 days, changing water daily.
+A small amount of GA3 can promote germination.

 Step-by-step Germination Techniques

-- Preparation: After pre-treatment, place seeds in a germination medium of equal parts perlite and peat moss or fine coconut coir.
+- Preparation: Use a medium of equal parts perlite and peat moss or fine coconut coir.

 - Planting Depth: Place seeds horizontally at a depth equal to the seed's diameter.

-- Environment: Place the containers in a warm location with bright, indirect light.
+- Environment: Warm location with bright, indirect light.

-- Humidity Management: Cover containers with clear plastic to maintain 80-90% humidity.
+- Humidity Management: Cover with clear plastic to maintain 80-90% humidity.

-- Patience: Be prepared for a long wait, as germination typically takes several months.
+- Patience: Be prepared for a long wait (several months).

 Germination Difficulty